BatikhSouri/DonateNow/README.md

 * A computer that you would use as "server" at the event (with those two programs installed...)
 * Some staff members equipped with a smartphone or a tablet
 * A common wifi network on which these machines could communicate (obviously?)

+## Browser compatibility

+* Recent versions of Chrome and Firefox have worked pretty well with this app
+* Safari and IE seem to struggle with it.

 ## How to run it ?